Call 877-558-2557

 Swamp cooler leaking in Reno?

-Tell the provider where water shows up and whether the cooler is roof-mounted or ground-level.
-Leaks can come from the line, float valve, drain, pan, or overflow.
+For a leak in Reno, note where water appears and whether the cooler is roof-mounted or ground-level.
+The line, float valve, drain, pan, or overflow may be involved.

 Dry pads